xivsync/ellisontechnologies/web/themes/custom/ellison/README.md

 ## JS

-- librareis
+- Add scripts via library
-- `npm run build`` to get dist files built
+- `npm run tailwind` or `npm run build` to get dist files
-- scripts are automatically found if they are storied in the appropriate component folders
+- scripts are automatically found if they are located component folders

 ## Theme documentation